tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

 ```

 In many situations, the row count of a table is not definitely known.
-However, we still know that its row count should fall in some number range, such as larger than 100.
+However, we still know that its row count should fall in some number range, such as more than 100 or less than one million.
 The Test Runner allows you to add some simple logical expression in "expected" clause.
 It is tester's responsibility to make sure the test query returns some numbers and the logical expression makes sense.